microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 In this hands-on lab, you will learn how to:

 - Deploy an Ethereum blockchain network on Azure
+- Write smart contracts in Solidity
-- Write smart contracts and deploy them to Ethereum networks
+- Deploy smart contracts to Ethereum networks
-- Manipulate Ethereum blockchains using Node.js
+- Invoke smart contracts from Node.js

 <a name="Prerequisites"></a>
 ### Prerequisites ###